|

 likewise.
 Jasmin had NEVER done anything of the sort.
 Her parents had

-not exactly brought her up in strict Muslim tradition.
-But they had expected
+not exactly brought her up in strict Muslim tradition, but they had expected

 her to be ladylike.
 She had done needlework and piano and reading while